 Teratomas

-A teratoma is a rare type of germ-cell tumour that contains bodily tissue, such as hair, bone, muscle and teeth.
+A teratoma is a rare type of germ-cell tumour that contains bodily tissuea group of cells that work together to perform a function, such as hair, bone, muscle and teeth.
 They usually are non-functional (do not secrete hormones), and may be seen as part of a mixed germ-cell tumour.
 While it is often aggressive, it can have a good prognosis when caught early.

 Teratomas can be classified based on how the cells look under the microscope:

 - Immature teratoma: cells look similar to those found in a foetus, and also have components not generally found in the brain.
-These tumours are generally malignantWhen a growth in a body part is cancerous. very serious and can grow and spread very quickly to other parts of the body. (cancerous), but can have a good prognosis when found early.
+These tumours are generally malignantcancerous, may grow and spread to other areas of the body (cancerous), but can have a good prognosis when found early.

 - Teratoma with malignant transformation: a malignant GCT transforms into a malignant non-germ cell tumour, also known as a somatic (all cells that are not germ cells) malignancy.
 These tumours are highly aggressive, and may not have as good of a prognosis as other GCTs.